jeffdonovan1969/pricing-engine/README.txt

 **NOTES FOR CODING EXERCISE BY JEFF DONOVAN FOR BARCLAY BANK
 1) The exercise will consist of a project with a pom file and code separted into packages- domain, service, etc. I will be delivering a service level class that can be called/driven with corresponding Junit tests.
-Are you expecting the service to be integrated into Spring or SpringBoot with a RESTFUL inferface/controller?
-I am not sure where to stop here.

 2) Rule engine design uses Strategy pattern with rules linked to each other.
 Note if rule engine becomes more complex consider using a Rule Engine like Drools etc. instead of home grown solution.
 There are two ways to implement the Strategy pattern I choose the